jruizcabrejos/jruizcabrejos/content/post/accessible-frugality-barcelona-trash-collection-data-20250201/index.md

 Other individuals pick up trash in a more recreational manner, almost as if it were a sport, or some form of [safari](https://web.archive.org/web/20090520052742/http://www.basurama.org/safaribasura.htm) in which you are hunting for furniture that could be salvaged or restored.

-Among privileged immigrants, furnishing your new apartment with something found on the streets tends to be almost an universal experience and shared by many in social media.
+Among privileged immigrants, furnishing your new apartment with something found on the streets tends to be an experience shared by many{{< pagenote "I wanted to call it an 'almost universal experience', but I digress, I need data to prove that"/>}} in social media.

 <img src="./figure3_instareels.jpg" alt="Instagram Reels with the average immigrant experience">
 <figcaption>Figure 3. </figcaption>

-Similar to thrifting clothes, sometimes all it takes is one thrifted treasure to change everything.
+Similar to thrifting clothes, sometimes all it takes is one really good find.

 ### Beggars can't be choosers